Infamous

 Every once in a while, slightly more often than a blue moon, Hollywood

-turns out similar films.
+.
 Sometimes, though, the thematic overlap is

 considerable, and the lapsed time between windows of release quite